Will Marshawn Lynch return to the Seahawks again? Here’s what Pete Carroll and John Schneider say.

 That means somebody will have to get a lot of work in camp and in preseason games.
 At the moment, there aren’t a lot of options — Travis Homer is the only other running back under contract who played last season.

 C.J.
-Prosise, who also suffered a season-ending injury against Arizona, is an unrestricted free agent, as are Lynch and Robert Turbin, each signed before the final regular season game against the 49ers.
+Prosise, who also suffered a season-ending injury against Arizona, is an unrestricted free agent, as are Lynch and Robert Turbin, each signed before the final regular-season game against the 49ers.

 Could Lynch really be an option?
 Well, he turns 34 in April, so he wouldn’t take a bunch of carries in the preseason.
 The most-likely scenario for another Seahawks comeback is that Lynch would be kept on “retainer” again and called upon if needed, but it still seems most logical that his playing days are over.